Direct formation of nitrogen-vacancy centers in nitrogen doped diamond along the trajectories of swift heavy ions

 To locate the stage position where the laser focuses on the surface, we add a filter to remove the PL contribution and record only the $z$-dependent reflection signal.
 The stage position at maximum reflection is identified as the surface position $z = 0$ and used to calibrate the $z$ axis in Fig.~\ref{fig:depth}.

 As the stage moves toward the objective and the focus spot moves deeper into the sample, we record the PL spectrum for each location for \SI{100}{\milli \second}.
-To convert from the stage position coordinate to the actual depth we optically excite in the diamond, we use the relation $z=n \, z_{\text{stage}}$, where $n$ is the index of refraction in diamond $n=2.4$.
-Although the stage has nanometer resolution, the depth resolution is given by light excitation and collection volumes which are stretched due to the high index of refraction of diamond.
-Using Eq.~1 from Ref.~\onlinecite{Everall2000-gy} we find that in our measurements (using 100$\times$ lens, NA=0.95) the resolution scales proportionally to $4.6 z_{\text{stage}}$ as we go deeper in the sample.
+To convert from the stage position coordinate to the actual depth where the diamond is optically excited, we multiply the stage position by the index of refraction in diamond, $n=2.4$, as $z=n \, z_{\text{stage}}$.
+Although the stage has nanometer resolution, the depth resolution is given by light excitation and collection volumes, which are stretched due to the high index of refraction of diamond.
+Using Eq.~1 from Ref.~\onlinecite{Everall2000-gy}, we find that in our measurements, where we used a 100$\times$ lens with a numerical aperture (NA) of 0.95, the resolution scales proportionally to $4.6 z_{\text{stage}}$ as we excite deeper in the sample.